-- Top with toasted pecans.
+- While the frosting is still soft top with toasted pecans.

 - Don’t skip toasting the pecans, it makes ALL the difference, it brings out the flavor and crisps the nuts.
 You can do it ahead of time, but don’t skip it.
 To toast them put the nuts in a dry skillet and heat over medium heat, stirring frequently, until they become fragrant and start to brown.
 Watch them carefully, they can burn easily.